 C. Remarket Or Repeat Customers

 We don’t know anything about your eCommerce store.
 We only know that the best place to get a bunch of future sales is from the list of your past buyers.
-It’s true; remarketing will get you a higher chance of sales than any other target group.
+It’s true; remarketing will enhance your sales conversion funnel more than any other target group.
 But the catch is that you can’t have repeat customers if you don’t get the first sale.

 Winner Takes All Theory For eCommerce Conversion Rates.

 However, there are other games in which the leading player always wins.
-Businesses must have seen this in effect too.
-Now, another popular kind of competition is the winner takes all situation.
-This model, also called “Slight Edge,” is one where only the winner receives the entire prize.
+Businesses must have seen this in effect, too.
+Another popular kind of competition in every eCommerce sector is the winner-takes-all situation.
+This model, also called “Slight Edge,” is one in which only the winner receives the entire prize.

 Thus, the winner gets stronger, more competitive, and continues to have the edge over its competition.
 In short, you can call it market domination.
 This principle forms the core of what eCommerce sites are all about.
 Even minor differences between companies allow one to emerge as the overall “winner.”

 However hopeless as this may sound, there is a solution to surviving and thriving in a competitive online space.
-And the most obvious method for eCommerce is to increase the conversion rates.
+The most obvious method for eCommerce is to increase the conversion rates.
 When you have a high conversion rate, you are winning.

-And in a competitive environment, it’s not enough to be good enough.
+In a competitive environment, it’s not enough to be good enough, as you constantly strive to improve the conversion rate of eCommerce.
 In the online world, a market leader gets it all.
 So, when it comes to your niche, make sure you are that leader.

 Calculating Conversion Rate For An eCommerce Website

-Let’s say you have 1,000 people visiting the online store; out of them, ten people end up purchasing one or more of your products.
+Let’s say 1,000 people visit the online store, and 10 of them purchase one or more of your products.
 In this case, your conversion rate is 1%, and you should aim to increase it to at least 2%.

-Divide the conversion number by the number of people visited and reach a conversion rate percentage.
+Divide the conversion number by the total number of visitors to calculate the conversion rate percentage.
 Usually, you should consider the number of visitors within 24 hours to get this rate.

-You can also opt for different statistics for conducting market research.
-Select specific age groups and use other locations to understand which group often purchases from your website.
+You can also opt for different statistics when conducting market research.
+Select specific age groups and use other locations to understand which group frequently purchases to boost sales from your website.
 With this data, you can identify the contributors to your eCommerce site and get more insights into why the conversion rate is the way it is.

 So, if you’re feeling ambitious and aim to increase the rate to 3% or maybe even 5 %, we’ve got a few steps you should follow.